sd2020spring/sd2020spring.github.io/pages/toolboxes.md

 To submit your assignment, push your code to GitHub and submit a link to your work (along with any notes) on Canvas.
 For several of the exercises, you may want to schedule a brief demo with a NINJA.

 You will complete at least 4 Toolbox exercises of your choice over the course of the semester.
-Due dates for each are listed on the [course calendar](/calendar/).
+Due dates for each are listed on Canvas.

 If you complete your Project Toolbox exercises and you have a great idea for a new one you'd like to create, get in touch with the teaching team!